 Playing with the concept and process of plein air painting, Grau traversed the Madison landscape not to recreate specific scenes with pigment on canvas, but to identify existing instances of monochromatic abstraction.
 She discovered a vernacular form of mark-making in the vibrant, color-coded lines and shapes spray-painted across the streets and sidewalks by utility workers.
 Appearing random and cryptic to the untrained eye, this sanctioned graffiti points to the subterranean infrastructure of pipes and wires that powers our city.
 By reframing the overlooked details within our everyday surroundings, Grau transforms a standardized mode of communication used by public works departments across the country into a series of monochrome paintings—plein air paintings not of landscape, but in it.

-Generous funding, to date, for Irene Grau: construction season has been provided by the David and Paula Kraemer Fund; the Elizabeth Firestone Graham Foundation; Darcy Kind and Marc Vitale; Dan and Natalie Erdman; Katie Howarth Ryan; Oak Bank; a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts; and MMoCA Volunteers.
+Generous funding for Irene Grau: construction season has been provided by the David and Paula Kraemer Fund; the Elizabeth Firestone Graham Foundation; Darcy Kind and Marc Vitale; Dan and Natalie Erdman; Katie Howarth Ryan; Oak Bank; a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts; and MMoCA Volunteers.